 As a Xaverian Brothers sponsored school, we embrace the spiritual values of our founders: simplicity, humility, compassion, zeal, and trust.
 These values define our community and call us to lives of faith and service.
-This year, we place a special focus on ZEAL.
+This year, we place a special focus on COMPASSION.